MicrosoftDocs/OData-docs/Odata-docs/odatalib/v7/edm/iedmtargetpath-for-annotations-target.md

 ---
-title: "Use IEdmTargetPath for out-of-line annotations target"
+title: "Enable annotations on target path"
-description: "Use IEdmTargetPath for out-of-line annotations target"
+description: "Enable annotations on target path"
 author: kenitoinc
 ms.author: kemunga
 ms.date: 05/2/2023
 ms.topic: article

 ---
-# Use IEdmTargetPath for out-of-line annotations target
+# Enable annotations on target path
 **Applies To**: [!INCLUDE[appliesto-odataclient](../../../includes/appliesto-odatalib-v7.md)]

-The Edm library lets you [define annotations](/odata/odatalib/edm/define-annotations).

-[This](/odata/odatalib/edm/set-annotations-schema) documentation describes how to define **out-of-line** annotations that targets a model element.
+The Edm library lets you [define annotations](/odata/odatalib/edm/define-annotations).When annotations relevant to a particular model element are expressed **out-of-line/externally** in an `Annotations` element, a path expression that uniquely identifies the target element must be specified.
+[This](/odata/odatalib/edm/set-annotations-schema) page demonstrates how to set the target for **out-of-line** annotations.

-## Background
+## Introduction

-Below is a simple Edm model with an out-of-line annotation that targets a model element.
+In the previous versions of `Microsoft.OData.Edm` library, we could annotate model elements, however we couldn't annotate paths to a model element.
+Consider the follow sample metadata describing a service where a model element Employee defined in the Ns namespace has annotations defined out-of-line in the Default namespace:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>